-- 1. Stop engine, shut off the engine fuel supply line valves (for valve location, See "3.
-FUEL VALVES").
-Unscrew and discard filters. - 2.
-Fill new filter replacement cartridge(s) with clean fuel oil, about two thirds (2/3).
-Apply a thin coat of clean fuel oil on gasket. - 3.
+- 1. Stop engine and place a suitable container under the filter. - Close the primary and secondary filter shutoff valves (for valve location, See paragraph "3.
+FUEL VALVES"). - 3.
+Using a band filter wrench, unscrew and discard filters.

+- 4. Fill new filter replacement cartridge(s) with clean fuel oil, about two thirds (2/3).
+Apply a thin coat of clean fuel oil on gasket. - 5.
 Install new filters.
 Tighten until filter is snug against the gasket, with no side movement.
-Rotate an additional 1/2 turn by hand. - 4.
-Open engine fuel supply line valves.
+Rotate an additional 1/2 turn by hand. - 6.
+Open engine fuel supply line shut-off valves.